KUGS: History

 Changes in FCC regulations led to a power increase as the commission pressured 10-watt educational stations to upgrade to at least 100 watts or face being bumped off their frequencies in the future.
 In December 1979, the Western Washington University board of trustees applied to increase power.
 The road was eventually cleared for the upgrade in 1983, in part because a proposed radio station across the border in Chilliwack, British Columbia, that would have interfered with KUGS ran out of money and remained unbuilt.
 The upgrade became reality on January 18, 1984.

 In the late 1980s, the station also began broadcasting university athletic events, complementing an eclectic lineup of specialty shows and local news.
 In 1992, an attempt was made to install a more consistent rock format during daytime hours, but a community group opposed the change.
 Vandalism that August left the station unable to broadcast, but the groups opposed to the change denied any connection with the damage.

 In 1988, the transmitter was moved to Sehome Hill and the station began broadcasting in stereo.
 This marked a move away from the original Ridgeway Kappa site, which created interference for telephone and television signals in the dormitory.
 A former KUGS station manager and longtime WWU employee remarked in 2003, "I like to say people had to wear tin foil on their heads to be able to talk on the phone."
+Despite that, the Sehome Hill transmitter had its drawback: the tower was on the city side of the hill, blocking many WWU dormitories from clear reception.
 This issue was mitigated when KUGS's signal was included on the local cable system for the first time in February 1996, due, in part, to pressure placed by station supporters on the Bellingham city council.